Skills Development Secure Linear API Integration Best Practices

 Error Cause Solution

-Invalid signature Webhook secret mismatch Verify secret matches Linear settings
+Invalid signature Webhook secret mismatch Verify LINEAR_WEBHOOK_SECRET in Linear Settings > API > Webhooks

 Resources